ExplicitlyImplicit/AspNetCore.Mvc.FluentActions/README.md

 }
 ```

 The `Authorize` statement has optional parameters for policy, roles and
 activeAuthenticationSchemes.

-The `Authorize` statement can also be added in the `Config` parameter
+The `Authorize` statement can also be added in the `Configure` method
 which can be used to apply `Authorize` to multiple actions at once.

 ### AuthorizeClass